How To Use Myers-Briggs In Team Building Activities For Optimal Results

 It’s important to contextualize MBTI.

-There is no such thing as a single “application” of the Myers-Briggs Type Indicator (MBTI), but there’s definitely a desired way to apply this assessment.
+There is no single “application” of the Myers-Briggs Type Indicator (MBTI), but there’s a desired way to apply this assessment.

-Whether you’re a die-hard who prefers sticking to a what’s written on the manual or the type of person willing to undertake something new when developing team activities, your intentions have a lot to do with what happens next.
+Whether you’re a die-hard who prefers sticking to what’s written in the manual or the type of person willing to undertake something new when developing team activities, your intentions have much to do with what happens next.

-What we can say with certainty, it that the experts tell us that using MBTI in team building provides many benefits.
+We can confidently say that the experts tell us that using MBTI in team building provides many benefits.
 To illustrate:

 • Enhanced mutual understanding between team members.